Finance for Doctors A Checklist for New Physicians

 When you first enter practice, hiring a financial advisor may not be top-of-mind.
 But it should be.
 After all, you spent the past decade and hundreds of thousands of dollars pursuing your passion.
 But just because you’ve crossed into the working world doesn’t mean you suddenly know how to manage your money overnight.
 As you know from firsthand experience, doctors are about as busy as it gets.
 The sooner you can build a financial advisory team to manage your money, the more time you’ll save now and the better off you’ll be down the road.

 4. Devise a plan to conquer student debt

 All medical specialties aside, the average new doctor enters practice with close to $200,000 in student debt.
 Needless to say, this places medical school grads at the forefront of the student loan debt crisis in America.
 But there are several ways to secure a lower interest rate with more favorable terms, including:

 - Refinancing federal loans and/or your private loans into a new loan.

 - Consolidating your multiple federal loans and/or private loans into a single loan.

 - Qualifying for an income-driven repayment plan or student loan forgiveness program.

-Although the route you take depends on your personal situation, these are all viable options to pay down student loan debt faster in 2019.
+Although the route you take depends on your personal situation, these are all viable options to pay down student loan debt faster.

 Most new doctors are new to investing, too.
 When it comes to investing, there are two common routes to consider:

-- Investing in stock and bonds to protect your money from inflation.
+- Investing in stocks and bonds to protect your money from inflation

 - Term life insurance – to protect your assets and loved ones.